Z3RO-O/git-aliases/README.md

-# :octocat: Git Alias
+# Git Alias

-A collection of powerful git aliases designed to boost your productivity and streamline your git workflow.
+A collection of powerful git aliases designed to boost your productivity and streamline your git workflow :octocat:.
 These aliases transform lengthy git commands into short, memorable shortcuts, helping developers work more efficiently with version control.

 ## Why Use Git Aliases?

-Git aliases are custom shortcuts that save time and reduce typing when working with git commands.
+Git aliases :octocat: are custom shortcuts that save time and reduce typing when working with git commands.
 Instead of typing `git status`, you can simply type `gst`.
 These aliases are particularly valuable for:

 - **Increased Productivity**: Reduce keystrokes by up to 70% on common git operations
 - **Muscle Memory**: Short, consistent aliases become second nature quickly